Fliplet/fliplet-cli/docs/Quickstart.md

 Commands:

+  create-widget [package] [name]          Create a new component using the standard jQuery boilerplate. create-widget [package] [name] --vue    Create a new component using the advanced Vue.js-based boilerplate. create-widget [package] [name] --helper Create a new component using the helper framework boilerplate.

-  create-widget [name]  Create a new component. create-theme [name]   Create a new theme. create-menu [name]    Create a new menu. run                   Run the current component or theme for development.
+  create-theme [name]   Create a new theme. create-menu [name]    Create a new menu. run                   Run the current component or theme for development.